 Applied to be a volunteer?
 Thanks!
 Here's what to expect:

-- Late September-early October: team meetings begin (pending school's preferences)
+Late September: new volunteer trainings, team meetings begin (pending school's preferences)

 *Can't stay with a team through May?
 We understand your schedule may change in January.
 If you're serving as a co-coach, we may be able to adjust when you volunteer if your schedule changes as long as at least one coach has a consistent schedule.